GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 In this guide, we use `wp` for various resource names: the instance name, the database name, and the user name.

-### Create and configure a Cloud SQL 1st generation instance(for standard environment)
+### Create and configure a Cloud SQL 1st generation instance (for the standard environment)

 Go to the [SQL settings in the Cloud Console][sql-settings] and create an instance `wp` and database named `wp`.
 Go to the Access Control ->